foundersandcoders/coursebook/src/course/syllabus/pre-apprenticeship/projects/schedule.md

-Learn how to make sure your code works correctly by creating automated tests.
+Reinforce your learning by building something fun.

 ## Week 1